rodrigoelp/little-stories/Unlikely adventures/41-Chapter-41.md

 *It was a problem with their memory* - analysed by the boy - *some people has it and others might start rambling about the transparency, refraction and reflection of bodily fluid, extracellular in nature, produced and secreted in your mouth.*

 *"Issy?"* - called a girl dressed in white with pale lilac wings from a nearby grotto.
-The words reached Ishmael's ears, but he did not reach; if anybody wanted to talk to him, they better stand close to him.
+The words reached Ishmael's ears, but he did not react; if anybody wanted to talk to him, they better stand close to him.
 Who said a good conversation requires shouting?
 Or, as it was the current case, a damp and sombre cave on the side of an island?

 *"Issy!"* - repeated the girl popping her head from within the cave - *"Have you gone deaf?"*